-Democratic senator criticizes Mayorkas' lack of responsiveness on border crisis
+Democratic senator criticizes Mayorkas' lack of responsiveness on committee requests amid border crisis

 Ossoff joined Republicans hammering Mayorkas on the backlog of requests to DHS

-A Democratic senator criticized Department of Homeland Security (DHS) Secretary Alejandro Mayorkas’ lack of responsiveness on the crisis at the southern border.
+A Democratic senator criticized Department of Homeland Security (DHS) Secretary Alejandro Mayorkas’ lack of responsiveness to subcommittee requests, as the crisis at the southern border intensifies.

-First-term Sen. Jon Ossoff, D-Ga., questioned Mayorkas during a Tuesday Senate Homeland Security Committee hearing on "Threats to the U.S."
+First-term Sen. Jon Ossoff, D-Ga., questioned Mayorkas on DHS's sluggish response time to Permanent Select Subcommittee on Investigations requests during a Tuesday Senate Homeland Security Committee hearing on "Threats to the U.S."

 Ossoff asked the secretary about his department’s unresponsiveness to "a number of requests" sent by the Senate committee in July and why the committee still has yet to see "timely production of relevant documents and records."